Snake Island (Lagos)

 Snake Island is an island of Lagos, located opposite Tin Can Island Port and Apapa.
 Named because of its snake-like topography, the island is about 14 km in length and 1.4 km wide.
 Compared to the rest of Lagos, it is less developed and mainly accessible by water transport.
-A bridge has been proposed for future development.
 The inhabitants comprises a cluster of ten resident communities namely: Imore, Ibeshe, Irede, Ilashe, Ibasa, Igbologun, Igbo-Esenyore, Igbo-Osun, Ikare, and Iyagbe.

 The first season of the reality television series Gulder Ultimate Search took place on the Island.

 The Nigerdock shipyard was established on the Island in 1986.